JuneKelly/radsticks/README.md

 # rauth

-Clojure and AngularJS in perfect harmony.
+A toy app for exploring token based auth with Clojure and AngularJS

 # Dependencies